lhsradek/platypus-wordpress-mysql/readme.md

-#### Wordpress for platypus box with mysql, phpMyAdmin, Redis and Redis commander
+#### Wordpress for platypus box with mysql, phpMyAdmin, Redis and Redis Commander

 ### Setup